ryan-mcclue/musings/rage-against-the-machine.md

 Unfortunately software like npm is poorly designed so will inevitable get 'fast/lightweight' variants

 Many tutorials on low-level like Vulkan, X11 can be wrong so need to understand spec

+Fibres are green threads, i.e. not OS or hardware threads so not actually faster.
+They just allow interleaved execution which is used in web to not freeze UI on large linear execution